-ECE 261ABC: Early Childhood Education Conference Course A, B, C, or D
+ECE 261ABCD: Early Childhood Education Conference Course

 0.5 Unit.
 0.5 lecture hrs/wk.
 No prerequisite.

 These are conference-format courses.
 Topics and content of the courses vary.
 They may be used to meet "Professional Growth" requirements for renewal of the Teacher, Master Teacher, Site Supervisor, or Director levels of the Child Development Permit issued by the California Commission on Teacher Credentialing.
 (CSU)